This page contains advice on the general care of items that you may have purchased from me, together with any relevant instructions.

 All the mills that I make contain a quality “Crushgrind” mechanism with ceramic grinders manufactured by IDEAS Denmark A/S, which are guaranteed to last for 25 years.
 With a little care, your mill should last a lifetime.

 These will normally have an oiled finish and general care instructions are as noted above.
-Be careful not to get any oil into the mechanism, which is NOT removable.
+If you do choose to rejuvenate the finish, then be careful not to get any oil into the mechanism, which is NOT removable.

 To refill your mill: